devrishik/Heroes/README.rst

 The CSS is horrible, please don't judge my css skills from this.
 I spent most of the time fixing forms and view.
 So, CSS is something I can easily improve if I had more time.

+POST to API
+^^^^^^^^^^^

+    /heroes/request.py

+Helper functions to get and post from the given API.
+Since the token expires soon, I decided not to update the data in the API.
+But helper functions already exist above.